 …plus numerous others.

-Whenever Solutions Focused is described, it sounds like a dose of common sense.
-In many respects it can be, however the language used is very precise, and while it sounds simple, it is certainly not easy to practice consistently well.
+Whenever Solution Focused Training is described, it sounds like a dose of common sense.
+In many respects it can be, however, the language used is very precise, and while it sounds simple, it is certainly not easy to practice consistently well.

 Here are some fundamental principles of Solution Focused Practice.

 - Find what works and do more of it;

 - If something isn’t working, stop doing it;

 - If something isn’t broken, don’t try to fix it, but do maintain it.